Are You Entitled to a Court-Appointed Attorney?

 Get Legal Help Now

 Not all defendants qualify for a public defender or assistance from other legal aid organizations, which typically target those with no property and little income.
 Even those who qualify for a public defender but can afford a private attorney choose to retain one, since private attorneys tend to have more time and resources to devote to your case.
-Before you decide how to proceed get a free case review with a local attorney to determine whether your case would benefit from private representation.
+Before you decide how to proceed get a free initial case review with a local attorney to determine whether your case would benefit from private representation.